Mastodon

 Estimate only.
 Your authoritative State Pension forecast is at gov.uk/check-state-pension.
 This tool uses 2026/27 rates: full new State Pension £241.30/week (£12,547.60/yr) and Class 3 voluntary NI at ~£907.40/year.
 Future State Pension rates rise with the triple lock and may be meaningfully higher by your access age.

-Qualifying years are simpler than most people think.
-You accrue one for each tax year you:
+A qualifying year is simpler than the name suggests.
+You accrue one for any tax year in which you:

-• Work as an employee earning above the Lower Earnings Limit (£123/week in 2026/27, even if no NI is actually deducted because earnings are below the Primary Threshold).
+• Earn above the Lower Earnings Limit as an employee (£123/week in 2026/27, even if no NI is actually deducted because your wage is below the Primary Threshold).

-• Claim Child Benefit for a child under 12 (the parent gets an NI credit).
+• Claim Child Benefit for a child under 12, which gives the claiming parent an NI credit.

-• Claim Universal Credit, Jobseeker's Allowance, Employment and Support Allowance, or carer credits.
+• Claim Universal Credit, Jobseeker's Allowance, ESA, or carer's credit.

 • Are on maternity, paternity, or shared parental leave.